jabwashi2/jabwashi2.github.io/README.md

 - [ ] give project thumbnails a background image
 - [ ] add tools section to about section on home page
 - [ ] (stretch) add interactive version of projects onto project pages
+- [ ] embed links in paragraphs in JSON file